torvalds/linux/Documentation/networking/device_drivers/intel/igb.rst

     ip link set mtu 9000 dev eth<x>
     ip link set up dev eth<x>

-This setting is not saved across reboots.
+This setting is yest saved across reboots.
 The setting change can be made permanent by adding 'MTU=9000' to the file:

 - For RHEL: /etc/sysconfig/network-scripts/ifcfg-eth<x>